carpdiem/carpdiem.github.io/_essays/Why-Trying-to-Completely-Understand-Life-is-a-Mistake.markdown

 ![]({{ site.url }}/images/essays/overfitting_life/data_and_4th_order.png)

 And it's a perfect fit to our five data points.
 Really, we shouldn't be surprised, because we knew that would happen.
 What will surprise us, though, is that when we take our fourth order model into the wild and use it to predict new data points, we do terribly.
-We're wrong on almost everything, and as a result, the wings fall off of our airplane, our self driving car crashes into a stop sign, and we lose all of our money when we bet on the stock market.
+We're wrong on almost everything, and as a result, the wings fall off our airplane, our self driving car crashes into a stop sign, and we lose all of our money when we bet on the stock market.

 ## But we won't be deterred.